 You will find a foreign languages section to scroll and easily find your favourite books.

 ALIP (Association Librairies Indépendantes Pays de la Loire)

 26 independent bookshops from the Pays de la Loire region offer for sale more than 1,7 million books!
 You can buy it online and be delivered at home or pick it up at the bookshop of your choice from the 26 participating in the association.

 This association gathers about 100 booksellers from Poitou-Charentes, Limousin and Aquitaine.
 Like many platforms, the initial goal of the website is to be a search engine to find the nearest bookstore where to find your book.
 You can also buy your book online via the click & collect option.

 I really like the few book reviews podcasts in French they started doing.
 I hope they will continue.

 This bookseller association from Rhône-Alpes-Auvergne lists more than 160 bookshops.
 Chez mon Libraire offers the click & collect option.
 You will also find many eBook options in English.

 To keep in mind

-Local bookstores take a big part in keep the culture alive, and also our cities and smaller towns.
-Let’s support them by continuing buying our books with them!
+Local bookstores take a big part in keeping the culture alive, and also our cities and smaller towns.
+Let’s support them by continuing to buy our books with them!
 Remember that in France, the prices are the same wherever you buy the book since the editor sets the price and not the reseller.
 This is a great opportunity to make a difference with an easy but meaningful purchase.

 Another easy way to support your local bookshop is to share this article with your friends!
 Let’s share the local business love!